A hurricane is a large rotating system of wind and water originating in the tropics with sustained surface winds of at least 74mph.

 Cayman is a small, flat island so sea levels can rise during a storm surge.
 Storm surge is the number one threat caused by a hurricane and it is not confined to coastal areas.
 For example, if you live in a single story dwelling located inland and ten feet above sea level, it is possible for the storm surge to fill the house with water right up to the ceiling, and in some cases leave you trapped.
 Waves are a separate and very real threat for coastal residents.
 A wave can only be a maximum of 1.5 times the depth of the water offshore.
 If you live near where the water depth is approximately twenty foot, and there is a ten foot storm surge, then a forty foot wave has the ability to come ashore.
 This allows for a wave to comfortably reach the second floor of a coastal building.
 Additionally, it is important to bear in mind that a single cubic meter of water weighs a ton, and in strong hurricanes a wave can easily smash down concrete structures along the coast.

-Jump over to our Property Insurance page for a comprehensive list of providers in the Cayman Islands.
+Refer to our Property Insurance page for a comprehensive list of providers in the Cayman Islands.

 Every district has a shelter that is specifically designated as an Emergency Medical Centre (EMC).
 If you have an existing medical condition (that might require treatment during a hurricane) then this may be the best place to seek shelter because there are medical personnel on hand.